Injust/hws/README.md

 # arch-packages
-A collection of customized Arch Linux packages that are used on my server
+A collection of customized Arch Linux packages used on my server